-Wendy, daughter of a resident, shares her insight on what to look for in a memory care community.
+Wendy, daughter of a resident at Terracina Grand in Naples, FL, shares her insight on what to look for in a memory care community.

-The services available in memory care can vary significantly but there are some basics that every location should have.
+The services available in memory care can vary significantly, but there are some basics that every location should offer.

 - Smaller apartments.
 Most memory care apartments are studios or have limited square footage.
-The life enrichment programming within memory care neighborhoods occurs in the common areas and residents are encouraged to leave their apartments and participate in the activities in the larger common areas with staff and other residents.
+The life enrichment programming within memory care neighborhoods occurs in the larger common areas and residents are encouraged to leave their apartments and participate in the activities with staff and other residents.

 - Specially trained nursing and support staff.
 Working with memory care residents requires specialized knowledge and ongoing training beyond that of ordinary assisted living.
 Often, caregivers in memory care are specially trained to communicate with residents effectively and may be licensed to prescribe and dispense medications.

-- Help with ADLs.
-As memory loss progresses, a resident will need help with the activities of daily living, or ADLs.
+- Assistance with Activities of Daily Living (ADLs).
+As memory loss progresses, a resident will need help with ADLs.
 These include things like medication management, dressing, bathing, grooming, escorts and toileting assistance.
-There may be additional specific needs a resident has and a full range of services should be available to meet those needs.
-Many communities will include basic ADLs in the base monthly rent, or will offer packages with a mix of services at different and progressive levels.
+If there is additional assistance needed, a range of services may be available.
+Many communities include basic ADLs in the base monthly rent or offer care packages with a mix of services at different and progressive levels.

 - Programming.
-There are a wide range of options available at different communities.
-You should look for programs that include music and art therapy, animal therapy, exercise classes, aromatherapy, sing-alongs, board and card games, baking, movies, and field trips.
-Look for a new memory care trend of Montessori Inspired Lifestyle® approach for dementia care programming that focuses on individuals’ strengths and promotes opportunities for success each day.
+There are a wide range of options available at different communities including music and art therapy, animal therapy, fitness classes, aromatherapy, sing-alongs, board and card games, baking, movies, and field trips.
+A more recent positive approach to providing care for adults living with dementia or Alzheimer’s disease is Montessori Inspired Lifestyle®.

 - Coordinated care team.
-The extended staff such as nurses, aides, social workers, care coordinators, and spiritual care directors, are able to work with family members to determine, design, and implement individualized care for each resident.
+Extended staff, such as nurses, aides, social workers, care coordinators, and spiritual care directors, are able to work with family members to determine, design, and implement individualized care for each resident.

 - Caregiver support groups.
-Most communities will host monthly gatherings for family members to come together, share their experiences, and find support.
-Many are going through the same emotional issues of being a loved one or family member of a person living with dementia, and caregiver support offers a holistic family approach.
+Most communities host monthly gatherings for family members to come together, share their experiences and find support.
+Many are going through the same emotions of being a loved one or family member of a person living with dementia, and caregiver support groups offer a holistic family approach.

 Finding an Advocate

 Researching, visiting, and deciding on memory care for a loved one can be a time consuming and emotional process.
 However, there are advocacy services that can help support and advise you along the way.
 These services work with communities in your area and, based on your specific needs, can advise you on which to look at first.
 Some can provide you with a one-on-one specialist who will accompany you on tours, introduce you to staff, and answer follow-up questions.
 A good way to find them is to search online for “memory care advisor” or “memory care specialist” and your zip code.
-One of the most respected service organization to help those dealing with dementia is the National Alzheimer’s Association which has chapters in all states and metro areas.
-Also, feel free to contact us at The Goodman Group as we would be honored to help you navigate through this journey.
+One of the most respected service organizations to help those dealing with dementia is the Alzheimer’s Association, which has chapters in every state and metro area.
+Also, feel free to contact us at The Goodman Group and we would be honored to help you navigate through this important process.

 You may also find helpful advice from: